juliusbierk/imagetune/README.md

 +tuneui(preprocessing, im)
 ```

-This launches a small window in which the parameters are tunable live:
+This launches a window in which the parameters are tunable interactively:

 ![ImageTune](https://github.com/juliusbierk/imagetune/blob/main/.github/imgs/example1.png)